cslackdesign/large-data-website/ia/personas.md

 - A tool that was automated to make his job easier.
 - An in-depth Intranet that has everything that people need, including an IT help/FAQ section so that people don't all ask the same question.
-- An Intranet that he can acces on any device he wants.
+- An Intranet that he can access on any device he wants.